opeik/tekken-handbook/Basics/Hit-Ranges.md

 ---
 layout: default
-title: Attacking & Defending
+title: Hit Ranges
 parent: Basics
-nav_order: 4
+nav_order: 3
 ---

 {: .no_toc }
-# Attacking & Defending
+# Hit Ranges

 {% include video.html url-small="AthleticFantasticIvorygull" url-large="EnchantingMajorFowl"
 class="float-right float-figure"
-description="All the attack types in Tekken; special mids have a green hit effect instead of yellow like regular mids" %}
+description="All the hit ranges in Tekken; special mids have a green hit effect instead of yellow like regular mids" %}

 Despite every character having their arsenal of unique attacks, everyone follows the same rules.
-Unlike 2D fighting games, Tekken uses four attack
+Unlike 2D fighting games, Tekken uses four hit
-types: high, mid, special mid, and low.
-Since the air-game complexity of 2D fighting games has been removed, having only high and low hit types makes defending far too simple.
+ranges: high, mid, special mid, and low.
+Since the air-game complexity of 2D fighting games has been removed, having only high and low hit ranges makes defending far too simple.
 By introducing mids, you have a good reason not to duck since mids are typically quite powerful.

+*Click any video to open it in a new tab*.

 {: .no_toc }
 ## Table of contents